Conformance

 1. A DITA document that refers to document type shells distributed by OASIS MUST be valid according to both the grammar files and any assertions provided in the language reference.

-2. If a DITA document refers to a custom document type shell, that shell MUST also conform to the rules laid out in X.X.X.X Rules for document-type shells.
+2. If a DITA document's custom document type shell includes constraints, those constraints MUST also conform to the rules laid out in Constraint rules

-3. If a DITA document's custom document type shell includes constraints, that shell MUST also conform to the rules laid out in X.X.X.X Constraint rules
+3. If a DITA document's custom document type shell includes expansion modules, those moduless MUST also conform to the rules laid out in Expansion module rules

-4. If a DITA document uses specialized elements or attributes, those elements or attributes MUST also conform to the rules laid out in X.X.X Specialization rules for element types, X.X.X Specialization rules for attributes, and X.X.X Class attribute rules and syntax.
+4. If a DITA document uses specialized elements, those elements MUST also conform to the rules laid out in Specialization rules for element types and The class attribute rules and syntax.